Manually coded English: Fingerspelling

-Signed English

-Different systems called 'Signed English' have been developed in Australia, New Zealand, Ireland, the UK, the US, Kenya, and South Africa.
-However each 'Signed English' has borrowed signs from the local deaf sign language and invented new signs to represent the words and grammar of English.
-They tend to follow a loose logic of sound rather than the strict phonetic structure of Cued Speech.
-For example, in Australian Signed English 'uncomfortable' is represented in signs meaning 'un', 'come', 'for', and 'table'.
-A visual sign taken from a deaf sign language may be generalised to represent homonyms of the English word – for example, the Auslan sign for a 'fly' (insect) may be used in Signed English for the verb (to) 'fly'.

-Signed English tends to be slower than spoken English, and teachers using it have usually found themselves 'cutting corners' and reverting to contact sign.

 Contact sign

-Not strictly a form of manually coded English, contact sign in fact is a blend of a local Deaf Sign Language and English.
+Rather than being a form of MCE, contact sign is a blend of a local Deaf Sign Language and English.
 This contact language can take place anywhere on a continuum of intermediate stages, from very 'English-like' to very 'Deaf-language-like'; signers from these two different language backgrounds will often meet somewhere in the middle.
 Because of contact sign's standing as a bridge between two distinct languages, it is used differently by each individual depending on their knowledge of English and of the deaf sign language.
 The term contact sign has largely replaced the earlier name Pidgin Sign English (PSE) because this form of signing does not display the features linguists expect of a pidgin.

 Contact sign drops the initializations and grammatical markers used in other forms of MCE, but retains basic English word order.
 In the US, ASL features often seen in contact sign include the listing of grouped items and the repetition of some pronouns and verbs.